Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Exclusions

-Because this standard lays out a consequential methodology for calculating the emissions associated with a piece of software, the following must not be included in the calculation:
+Because this standard lays out a consequential methodology for calculating the emissions associated with a piece of software, the following MUST NOT be included in the calculation:

 ### Market-based Measures
 **“Market-based measures"** are achieved through renewables matching (e.g. PPA for solar near a datacenter) that helps lower the grid carbon intensity for everyone in the area.
 From a carbon accounting perspective PPAs, RECs etc can allow datacenters to get to “100% renewable”, even if the grid is not 100% renewable 24x7 from a grid perspective.
 Market-based measures includes, but is not limited to the following: